-A full-time Employee is entitled to 10 days (or 76 hours) (pro-rata for part-time) per year.
+A full-time Employee is entitled to 10 days (pro-rata for part-time) per year.
 The following conditions apply:

 Personal Leave may not be used as a supplement to annual leave, RDOs or personal activities that an Employee would normally schedule for annual leave, RDO's or time outside of normal work hours.